Tr1999ss/Assesments-AI-Engg/README.md

-# Ask My Docs — local RAG app (Developer Docs track, Week 3)
+# Ask My Docs — local & cloud RAG app (Developer Docs track, Weeks 3-5)

-A minimal "ask my documents" app that runs 100% locally using Ollama — no API keys, no cost, no data leaving your machine.
+A "ask my documents" app that can run 100% locally using Ollama, or use cloud models via OpenRouter (to avoid Out Of Memory crashes).

 Given a question, it finds the most relevant chunks from your documents, answers **only** using those chunks, names which file the answer came from, and says "I don't know" if nothing relevant